BluesummersC/FFXI-Inventory-Viewer/README.md

 # FFXI-Inventory-Viewer

-This poroject has 3 major components:
+This project has 3 major components:
   FFXI Windower with the findAll mod (required) and the armory mod (optional, but highly suggested).
   A MySQL database loaded with the master list of item information.
 Sourced from ffxiah.com/dev
   A Flask frontend with a WSGI server.